tsubik/tsubik/_posts/blog/2013-01-05-sass-with-aspnet-mvc4-twitter-bootstrap.md

 Next steps.

 1. Delete all css files in Content folder.
-2. Create Content\Sass\Twitter path.
-3. Copy all files from lib directory.
+2. Create Content\Sass\Twitter directory and copy there all files from lib directory of cloned sass twitter port.
-4. Initialize compass project.
+3. Initialize compass project.
 Open console in root folder of web application.
 <code>
 	compass init
 </code>